Normative Language and Conventions¶

 A legal person (only considering organizations and public entities, not natural/physical persons) recognized by the Member State through a unique identifier to operate a certain role within the EUDI Wallet ecosystem. |

 In this category the following entity roles are included: Wallet Provider, Credential Issuer, Relying Party, QTSP In general, any kind of Entity that must be registered through a national or European registration mechanism.
-ARF alternative terms: legal person (only considering organizations and public entities, not natural/physical persons) |

 Wallet Solution |

-A Wallet Solution is the entire eIDAS-compliant product and service provided by a Wallet Provider to all Users and certified as EUDI-compliant by a Conformity Assessment Body (CAB).
-[Revised from ARF v1.4] |
+A Wallet Solution is the entire eIDAS-compliant product (combination of software, hardware, services and settings) provided by a Wallet Provider to Users and certified as EUDI-compliant by a Conformity Assessment Body (CAB). |

 Wallet Provider |